 Unlike Australia’s very close neighbour, New Zealand can be explored in 3 weeks.
 In 21 days, you can visit the southernmost capital city – Wellington.
 Visit Auckland, Nelson, Christchurch, and Queenstown.

-Along the way, you will see not only beautiful glacier lakes, reserved natural parks, do fun water activities, do lots of hiking, and learn about New Zealand’s biggest ethnic group – Maori.
+Along the way, you will see not only beautiful glacier lakes, reserved natural parks, do fun water activities, do lots of hiking, and learning about New Zealand’s biggest ethnic group – Maori.

 When you look at the map of New Zealand, it’s pretty easy to say that there are two major islands: North Island and South Island.
 There’s a big chance that your flight will land in Auckland, located on the North Island.
 If you are arriving in Christchurch, then that will be South Island.